Racine Belles: History

 In 1943, the Belles claimed the first Championship Title in the league's history.
 This team was characterized by strong pitching, solid defense, timely hitting and speed on the bases.

 Racine won the first half with a 33–10 mark, and finished the regular season with an overall record of 55 wins and 38 losses.
 Mary Nesbitt led the pitching staff with a 26–13 record for a .667 winning percentage (fifth-best of the league), including 308 innings of work in 47 appearances.
 She also hit .280, scored 34 runs, and drove in 29 more in 73 games.
 At a time of the season, Nesbitt put together an 11-game winning streak.
-Besides Nesbitt, the Belles also counted with Joanne Winter, who posted an 11–11 record, to give the team a strong one-two pitching staff.
+Besides Nesbitt, the Belles also counted on the talents of Joanne Winter, who posted an 11–11 record, to give the team a strong one-two pitching staff.
 Slugger right fielder Eleanor Dapkus hit a league-lead 10 home runs, while Sophie Kurys stole a league-best 44 bases and scored 60 runs.
 Margaret Danhauser, Maddy English, Edythe Perlick and Claire Schillace could be counted on for their bats and solid defense.

 The first AAGPBL Championship Series pitted first-half winner Racine against the Kenosha Comets, second-half champ.
 In the best-of-five series, Racine swept Kenosha to clinch the championship.
-Nesbitt claimed complete-game victories in Games 1 and 3, and saved Game 2 after Winter ran into trouble in the eight inning.
+Nesbitt claimed complete-game victories in Games 1 and 3, and saved Game 2 after Winter ran into trouble in the eighth inning.
 Irene Hickson, who shared the catching duties with Dorothy Maguire, led all-hitters with a .417 average and five RBI in the three games.